-PLEASE NOTE: The Main Street Lending Program has expended its current allotment of funds.
+UPDATE: The Main Street Lending Program was terminated on January 8, 2021 as it had expended its allotment of funds.
 This FAQ will be updated should new funds become available.

 The Main Street Lending Program of the Federal Reserve will provide $600 million in relief to both small and mid-sized businesses.
 The program is made up of 2 parts: the Main Street New Loan Facility (MSNLF) and the Main Street Expanded Loan Facility (MSELF).
 Borrowers can only use one of the 2 programs.
 The MSNLF is for new loans while the MSELF allows companies to expand existing loans.